ysrepo/sandbox/README.md

 ### <u>This project guides how to include the FFmpeg library into the code and how to debug it with VS Code upon "WSL: Ubuntu"</u>

+Target OS: Windows 11, development environment: "WSL: Ubuntu"

 1. Install "WSL: Ubuntu" running in cmd `wsl --install`

    a.
-WSL goes along with Windows 11, therefore you need only install the appropriate Ubuntu distribution to it, Ubuntu is default Linux distribution on WSL, i.e. no need to explicitly specify that target is Ubuntu
+WSL comes out of the box with Windows 11, therefore it is needed only to install the appropriate Ubuntu distribution on it, Ubuntu is default Linux distribution on WSL, i.e. no need to explicitly specify that the target is Ubuntu

 1. Open VS Code and choose the option in the menu on the Start page `Connect to...` (Crtl + Alt + O) and choose the item `Connect to WSL` in the showed pop-up dropdown

    a.
-In the result you will see in the left bottom corner of VS Code the clickable sign "WSL: Ubuntu"
+In the result the clickable sign "WSL: Ubuntu" appears in the left bottom corner of VS Code

 1. Install C/C++ extensions for "WSL: Ubuntu" (`Install in WSL: Ubuntu`):